piradoiv/xojo-blurhash/README.md

 The module contains a custom Canvas that displays the rendered image based on the hash, automatically.
 As it is CPU intensive, it will draw a quick low-quality version, while the final one finishes in a thread.

+This module contains a custom Canvas component capable of rendering encoded hashes.
+There is also a Thread for generating the final pictures in background, and the raw Decoder.

-At the moment it only contains the decoder.
-I'm interested in create an encoder later.
+At the moment just the hash decoder is available, I'm interested in creating an encoder later, so you will be able to easily convert pictures into hashes.